squid-cache/squid-cache.github.io/ConfigExamples/PhpRedirectors.rst

 }
 }}}

 This is rather interesting, it redirects some flash gaming sites and two major social sites, but only during work hours.
-It also redirects limewire, and forces that moron who uses yahoo to use google for all his stock quotes!
+It also redirects limewire, and forces a machine to use google instead of yahoo for all their stock quotes!

 ----
 CategoryConfigExample